Comparison of Extended Lubrication Theories for Stokes Flow: Introduction

 \section{Introduction}

-The classical lubrication assumption of a long and thin fluid domain is used to justify neglecting the inertial velocity and cross-film pressure gradient terms in the Navier-Stokes equations.
+The classical lubrication assumptions of a long and thin fluid domain and a small scaled Reynolds number are used to justify neglecting the inertial velocity and cross-film pressure gradient terms in the Navier-Stokes equations.
 The resulting Reynolds equation is a dramatic simplification of the original governing equations.
-More recently, variations on the thin film assumption have given rise to higher order approximations for lubrication theory \cite{venner_stokes_2003,tavakol_extended_2017,takeuchi_extended_2019}.
-These extended lubrication theory models retain certain linearity properties as in classical lubrication theory, while nevertheless being applicable to a broader scope of geometries in the low Reynolds number limit.
+More recently, variations on the thin film assumption have given rise to higher-order approximations for lubrication theory \cite{venner_stokes_2003,marusic-paloka_second_2012,tavakol_extended_2017,takeuchi_extended_2019,sialmas_newtonian_2024,okazaki_fluid_2024}.
+These extended lubrication theory models retain certain simplifying assumptions as in classical lubrication theory, while nevertheless being applicable to a broader scope of geometries in the low Reynolds number limit.

 Previous research on the flows modeled by lubrication theory has highlighted the sensitivity of lubrication theory to variations of the fluid film height.
 In particular, in the limit of zero Reynolds number flows, discrepancies between lubrication theory and Stokes flow increase with both the magnitude and frequency of large gradients in the height \cite{brown_applicability_1995,biswas_backward-facing_2004,dobrica_about_2009}.
-The total pressure drop modeled by the Reynolds equation may be underestimated due to additional pressure losses at points of sudden expansion that are not accurately modeled \cite{dobrica_reynolds_2005,dobrica_about_2009}.
-Furthermore, notable flow features of corner recirculation seen in Stokes flow are not accurately captured with the Reynolds equation \cite{armaly_experimental_1983,biswas_backward-facing_2004,shyu_numerical_2018}.
+The pressure drop modeled by the Reynolds equation may be underestimated due to additional pressure losses at points of sudden expansion that are not accurately modeled \cite{dobrica_reynolds_2005,dobrica_about_2009}.
+Furthermore, notable flow features of corner recirculation seen in the Stokes solution are not accurately captured with the Reynolds equation \cite{armaly_experimental_1983,biswas_backward-facing_2004,shyu_numerical_2018}. { Note that the references cited above should not be interpreted as an exhaustive review; perturbation approaches are a rich area of research in the field of fluid dynamics.
+The references \cite{venner_stokes_2003,marusic-paloka_second_2012,tavakol_extended_2017,takeuchi_extended_2019,sialmas_newtonian_2024,okazaki_fluid_2024} focus on Newtonian fluids and perturbation of the length scale ratio which quantifies the thin film assumption of classical lubrication theory.
+For further discussion of perturbation theories, including for non-Newtonian fluids, we direct interested readers to \cite{tshehla_flow_2013,housiadas_high-order_2016,synder_comparison_2018,ahmed_new_2021,boyko_pressure-driven_2022,abbaspur_analytical_2023,housiadas_pressure-drop_2024,okazaki_fluid_2024,ahmed_viscoelastic_2025,sialmas_general_2025} and references therein.}